EHPAD Accounting: EPRD, ERRD, CPOM and Tariff Sections Explained for Managers

 Does a commercial EHPAD pay corporation tax?+

 Yes, a commercial EHPAD remains subject to corporation tax and the general accounting plan, alongside the EPRD/ERRD framework.
-A public facility applies the M22 instruction and a non-profit facility the non-profit entities framework.
+A public facility applies the M.22 budgetary and accounting instruction, in the version issued by the order of 22 December 2025 and in force since 1 January 2026, and a non-profit facility the non-profit entities framework.

 Article written by Samuel HAYOT